Helcaraxan/toolshare/docs/setup.md

 **Typically any initialisation is done automatically and silently when `toolshare` is invoked for the first time on a new system**.

 This mainly involves setting up the folder and file structure that is used for binary caching.
-Alternatively it is possible to invoke `toolshare init` to run or rerun the initialisation explicitly.
-This might help recover a defective setup if manual changes have been made to the files that `toolshare` uses.

-When used as `toolshare init --force` it results in a clean-slate setup and the deletion of any pre-existing files and folders.
-A manual confirmation will be required as this might result in the deletion of a large amount of cached assets, or in the case of a script one can pass the `--assume-yes` flag to bypass the confirmation.

 ## Environments